forcar/elastgen/README.md

 code attempts to find the maximum value of the radiative integrand to normalize the monte-carlo sampling (sigr_max).
-Note that sigr_max may be underestimated when incident e- straggling is turned on.
+Note that sigr_max may be underestimated when incident e- straggling is turned on (opt_strag_0=1).
 The code attempts to compensate for this by oversampling those events with large incident e- energy loss (mcall>1), which may cause spurious statistical spikes when f=1 and delta=0.
 For that choice of options, user should set opt_strag_0=0.
-In general opt_strag_0 and opt_strag_1 should be disabled if target straggling is done in GEANT.
+In general opt_strag_0 and opt_strag_1 should be disabled if target straggling is performed in GEANT.

 ## input arguments
       call elast_gen(file1,     !LUND event file